Skip to main content

 Sr. No.TypeDescription

 1.Storefront FilesJSON files that contain a set of translations for text strings used throughout the storefront.
-They host translation strings for content displayed on the storefront throughout the theme.
+They host translation strings for content displayed on the storefront throughout the theme (e.g., en.json file).

-2.Schema FileJSON files that contain a set of translations for text strings used throughout the theme editor.
+2.Schema FileJSON files that contain a set of translations for text strings used throughout the theme editor (en.schema.json file).

-A locale file name is composed of a base language and country of use.
-It must follow names as per IETF language tag nomenclature standards, which designates the first lowercase letter to stand for the language code (such as 'en' for English and 'hi' for Hindi).
+A locale file name is composed of a base language.
+It must follow the IETF language tag nomenclature standards, which designate the first lowercase letter to represent the language code (such as 'en' for English and 'hi' for Hindi).

 LanguageStorefrontSchema